ajimohlot/Active-Directory/README.md

 - Final DNS diagnostic testing completed successfully.

 The project strengthened my practical experience in Windows Server administration, Active Directory, networking, DNS, firewall configuration, and structured troubleshooting.

+## Known Limitations / Follow-Up Items

+- The internal lab network remains classified under the **Public** firewall profile rather than Private, due to a Group Policy restriction I did not resolve in this phase of the project.
+Locating and adjusting the specific `Network List Manager Policies` setting is a planned next step.

 ## Lessons Learned